exercism/elm/exercises/concept/top-scorers/.docs/instructions.md

 `PlayerName` is a type alias for `String`, to make the code easier to read, and to distinguish this use of `String` from other uses of `String`.

+In Elm, it is generally better to use higher level abstractions, such as `Dict.map`, `Dict.filter`, `Dict.merge`, instead of lower level abstractions such as `Dict.get`, `Dict.remove`, although it does of course depend on the context.

 ## 1. Aggregate scorers

 Implement the `aggregateScorers` function to count how many goals each player has scored.